Program areas at J Paul Getty Trust

 The J. Paul Getty museum provides a variety of professional development workshops and teacher collaboration workshops to help educators and leaders integrate art education into their activities.

-Royalties are received from four sources: (1) royalties are received from proquest, The information company that has contracted with The gri to provide access to The legacy data from The former gri project, The international bibliography of art, which provided comprehensive english-language indexing and abstracting for articles, books and catalogs on western art.
+Royalties are received from five sources: (1) royalties are received from proquest, The information company that has contracted with The gri to provide access to The legacy data from The former gri project, The international bibliography of art, which provided comprehensive english-language indexing and abstracting for articles, books and catalogs on western art.
 (2) working both independently and with The copyright clearance center, gri publications licenses its previously published content to universities for use in course packets and to publishers in The united states and abroad who want to reprint gri scholarship.
-(3) The Getty received royalties from ada louise huxtable's publications.
-(4) The Getty received royalties from licensed merchandise from its permanent collection creating opportunity to reach and educate more people about art pieces from The Getty collection.
+(3) royalties received from The university of Washington press for publishing The Getty book project walls of algiers.
+(4) royalties received from yale university press for Getty's financial contribution to The second printing of thomas crow's book emulation, which was published by yale university press.
+(5) The Getty received royalties from ada louise huxtable's publicat

 The Getty received reimbursements for costs incurred in co-organizing exhibitions with other museums.